3.13 Provisions, contingent liabilities and contingent assets

 The probability of default is the estimation of the likelihood of a loan defaulting over a time horizon.
 A rebuttable presumption is that a default event cannot be later than 90 days past due.
 The probability of default analysis should consider not only past history but also current economic conditions and forecasts about the future.
 Incorporating such economic factors is sometimes done using scientific modelling techniques.

-Historical DPD data is utilised to calculate Through the Cycle Probability of Default (TTC PD).
+Historical DPD data is utilized to calculate Through the Cycle Probability of Default (TTC PD).
 PD analysis tracks the migration behaviour of a static pool of loans active at the end of each month across different buckets- Stage 1, Stage 2 and Stage 3 over the 12 month and lifetime period.
 Transition matrix method is used wherein the historical defaults are mapped in monthly intervals for each of cohort months and then the TTC PD is calculated as the weighted average of default rates with number of loans outstanding as the weights.

 Vasicek model is one of the accepted models globally for converting the TTC PD into Point in Time PD (PIT PD).
 The model calculates an AC (Asset Correlation) factor and converts the probability using the macro-economic variable selected.
 The basic premise of the model is that the higher the TTC probability the lower the correlation with the macro variable and vice versa.
 Once the asset correlation is determined, the historical PD is calibrated using the readings of the macro-economic variable for a number of years up to the balance sheet date and for a number of years after the balance sheet date.
 This calibration reflects the relative macro-economic performance in the respective years with reference to the historical mean.